apple/swift-metrics/README.md

 ### Implementing a metrics backend (eg prometheus client library)

-As seen before, `Metrics.makeXxx` is what gives us a metric object but that raises the question what kind of metrics backend will I actually get when calling `Metrics.makeXxx`?
-The answer: It's configurable _per application_.
-The application, likely in the `main` function sets up the metrics backend it wishes the whole application to use, libraries should never change the metrics implementation as that is something owned by the application.
-Configuring the metrics backend is also straightforward:
+As seen above, the general function `Metrics.makeXxx` provides a metric object.
+This raises the question of what metrics backend I will actually get when calling `Metrics.makeXxx`?
+The answer is that it's configurable _per application_.
+The application sets up the metrics backend it wishes the whole application to use.
+Libraries should never change the metrics implementation as that is something owned by the application.
+Configuring the metrics backend is straightforward:

 ```swift
     Metrics.bootstrap(MyFavouriteMetricsImplementation.init)